 - Get at least 3 spare spokes for the drive side of your rear wheel and Gaffa Tape them to a seatstay.

-I hope this article has comprehensively detailed the thought process that goes into designing and building a touring bike for a round-the-world expedition.
 Every bike builder would end up with something slightly different, but there’d be far more in common between such bikes than there would be differences.
-If you’re hungry for more, I’ve written a low-cost eBook that covers the entire topic in much more detail.

-Don’t get hung up on the cost of such an escapade, by the way.
-Top end bikes aren’t cheap, but if you don’t have the money, you’ll be able to go just as far – if not further – using literally any old bike and packing plenty of initiative, flexibility and open-mindedness alongside your stove, tent and sleeping bag.
+Don’t get hung up on the cost of such a bike, by the way.
+Top-end bikes aren’t cheap, but if you don’t have the money, you’ll be able to go just as far using literally any old bike and packing plenty of initiative, flexibility and open-mindedness alongside your stove, tent and sleeping bag.